john-french/distributed-systems-labs/grpc-async-inventory/README.md

 </details>

 ### Create Client
-- Create a new class `InventoryClient`.
+- Create a new class `InventoryClient` in `ie.gmit.ds`.
 We'll need to create a `Channel` to connect to the gRPC server, and stubs to call methods on.
 We'll use a blocking (synchronous) and asynchronous stub.

 <details>
 <summary><b>Client Initialisation</b></summary>